SmartTokenLabs/TokenScript/doc/design_paper.md

 The car ownership example demonstrated the power of tokenization to errect a frictionless market and to integrate digital services.
 However, the way, tokens are used today, as it manifestated in the ICO hype of 2017/18, is far off from providing what we call tokenization.
 Most token don't even try to be more than a surplacement for the payment side.

-To unleash their potential, tokens need to become a lot more sophisticated and switch from the payment side to the delivery side.
+To unleash their potential, tokens need to become a lot more sophisticated and fill delivery side.
 Several requirements must be fulfilled to enable this:

 __1. Tokenisation means representing all kind of assets as a token on a blockchain__ This requires bundling a token with its *transactions rules* and *behaviour patterns*.
-It takes them off the system where they initially grew in and frees them to be traded or used in *different contexts*.
+New tokens should be able to enter the ecosystem on an abstracted layer, so that they can be traded or used in *different contexts*.
+With the anticipated proliferation of new plasma subnets, token shold also be able to seemlessly operate on them.

 __2. Tokenisation must allow users to interact with different systems through the tokens__ In the car example, the car token contains code to interact with a *smart lock* (the *Open*, *Start*, *Lock* actions) and the maker's own *web service* (the *Locate* action).
 The *List for sharing* is provided by *another third party service* which tokenises the usage of the car by hours or days and sells them piecemeal.
-The token needs to work in other environments - while the owner must be able to access all those markets solely through this Token.
+The token needs to work in other environments and be used by different services - while the owner must be able to access all those markets solely through this Token.

 __3. Also, a token must be renderable and associate with the actions it can perform in the user's wallet__ In the car example, if the registration expired, the web component at work would paint the Registration Token red or display a warning.
 Actions like *List for sharing* will not be available with an expired car rego, and the integrated token interface should clearly pass that message to the user.
+Token must be rendered differently according to what happened to them.

-__4. It must allow new protocols to be developed on tokens__ In the car example, collateralization might be an additional protocol, an ERC in Ethereum context.
-The protocol might have its own implementation and the car token might pre-date it.
-Similarly, there are streaming, communication, staking or other protocols (See "Magic" chapter).
-The framework must allow them to exist and work with tokens.
+__4. It must allow new protocols to be developed on tokens__ A token never has a finished state.
+There are always options to attach new protocolls on it.
+In the property example, collateralization might be something wishful to add later, or identity information or the ability to transfer the token through plasma state channels.
+This has to reflect in the user interface, thus there must be a way to deploy trusted code to the user-agent's wallet or prefered dapp.

-__5. A token must carry trust relationship and business context to 3rd parties__ In the car example, the insurance token provides Roadside Assistance service through NRMA, another company not directly contracted by the driver.
-Yet the driver might access this function through the insurance token and immediately be identified as qualified for help.
-In this example, *Trust relationship* means that the user indirectly trusts NRMA to provide roadside assistance, to obtain the user's GPS location and identity information at the time of emergency. *Business context* means the customer's qualification for roadside assistance, like insurance paid, location in the range of service and annual cap not reached etc. In this story both *trust relationship* and *business context* has to be in the token, not centralised through the insurance company's web service since the two have different a) availability, b) privacy and c) integration requirements[^abc].
+__5. A token must carry trust relationship and business context to 3rd parties__ In the car example, the insurance token provides Roadside Assistance service through NRMA.
+The driver might be able to access this through the insurance token and immediately be identified as qualified for help.
+It could be also possible that you have a token from Quantas Insurance, which gives you access to NRMA service.

-These are just a few examples of requirements of a token.
-In the following chapter we will investigate how the commonly used tokens, ERC20 or ERC721 on Ethereum, fulfil these requirements.
+In both examples the token must carry trust relationships, which shouldn't depend on the availability of a certain service, but passed directly by the token.
+Both business context as well as the relationsship must be part of the token, while being highly available, private and integrative. [^abc].

 [^abc]: Availability: NRMA is online 24/7 but Qantas Insurance can suspend their services in public holidays or at night.
 Privacy: NRMA can learn user's GPS location but Qantas Insurance isn't legally allowed to learn it.
 Integration: Most of NRMA's customers are not obtained through Qantas Insurance, so it would be an additional system to integrate and extra security concern for NRMA to integrate to Qantas Insurance's web service.
 Of all three, availability might be the most visible.
 Just imagine how angry a customer will be, having his car breaking down in the middle of the barren Australian outback, and learn that the road-side assistance can't be authorised because the insurer's web service is upgrading "For a better user experience".

 ### The problems of legacy tokens (for example ERC)

-The commonly used token on Ethereum need to provide access with a host DApp, which means it puts everything in a smart contract on a chain.
-We argue that these method is not suitable for creating a frictionless market.
+The commonly used token on Ethereum puts everything in a smart contract on a chain and relies on a hosted Dapp to be used to access its functions.
+We argue that this method is not suitable for creating a frictionless market.
 Fulfilling the challenges with the conventional token model is difficult, often nearly impossible, while adding complexity and causing scalability, interoperability and security issues.

 **Bundling a token with business logic, trust relationship and transactions rules**
 In the world of Ethereum - the de facto standard for token - this is usually done with dAPPS: The business logic of a token - all kind of applications - are coded in a smart contract, and centralized websites enable users to access the contract.